 The 2018 honorees were selected from a group of roughly 300 top executives.
 A committee of NPT staff, contributors and a few executives plugged into executive movement were involved in the selection process.
 This is not a lifetime achievement award.
 The executive must have had an impact during the previous 12 months.
 There is quite a bit of turnover in this year’s roll call.
 There are 14 new honorees on the 2018 honor roll and nine executives who are returning to the list after a hiatus.

 Honorees and their guests will be feted in Washington, D.C., next month during the annual NPT Power & Influence Top 50 Gala at The National Press Club.
 One of the honorees will receive the NPT Innovator of the Year award, which is announced at the event.

 The evening always involves conversation between people who would not normally have the opportunity to interact.
 The honorees always stick around after the event has concluded to continue the idea swapping and to run up the bar tab.
 Another great phenomenon about the event is the next morning.
 Many of the honorees can be found continuing the conversations in the hotel restaurant where those from out of town stay.
-Turn the page for the 2018 NPT Power & Influence Top 50.
+Scroll down for the 2018 NPT Power & Influence Top 50.

 -Paul Clolery (Editor-in-Chief of The NonProfit Times)